kpunith8/Links-and-Tutorials/JavaScript/ES-6-And-Beyond.md

 	```

 ### Spread and Rest Operator (...)

+- Spread operator is used in `function definition`.

+- Rest operator is usd in `function invocation`.

-- ... used as rest symbol before the argument
+- `...` used as rest symbol before the argument
 	```javascript
   let sample = function(price, ...categories) {
   };
   // can be invoked as
   sample(1, 'software', 'hardware');
 	```
-- ... also used as spread operator, it accepts the array and splits into list of parameters
+- `...` also used as spread operator, it accepts the array and splits into list of parameters

 - ..."45678" - will be spread into 4,5,6,7